ForomePlatform/anfisa/doc/dev/rest/s_ds_descr.rst

 Comment
 -------
 Important part of metadata is list of versions of sources used in dataset annotation.
-It is located in **metadata** returning property:
+It is located in **meta** returning property:

 |         ``["versions"]: {`` *dictionary*
 |                   source name, *string*: source version, *string*